WICG/nav-speculation/prerendering-same-site.md

 Chromium previously supported prerendering, but replaced it with "[NoState Prefetch](https://developers.google.com/web/updates/2018/07/nostate-prefetch)".
 No State Prefetch prefetches a page and scans its markup for resources that are also fetched.
 A less Chromium-specific name for this technology would then be "prefetching with subresources".

 This is another point on the spectrum between main-document prefetching, and prerendering.
-It avoids the complexities of running JavaScript, so it is simpler than prerendering; but it does fetch more than one resource, so it is not as straightforward what to do in the cross-origin case compared to main-document prefetching.
+It avoids the complexities of running JavaScript, so it is simpler than prerendering; but it does fetch more than one resource, so it is not as straightforward what to do in the cross-site case compared to main-document prefetching.

 Based on some initial performance testing, Chromium found that prefetching with subresources was a bad middle ground for our users: it would result in significantly more resource consumption, but only slightly faster loads, compared to main-document prefetching.
 As such, we're currently investing in main-document prefetching and in prerendering instead.
 We may revisit prefetching with subresources at some point in the future.